tranchess/contract-core/spec/README_FUND.md

 ## Fund

 The [`Fund`](../contracts/Fund.sol) contract contains the bulk of the business logic within Tranchess protocol.
-The `Fund` implements its ingenious NAV calculation and share conversion logic, which would be invoked daily with public access.
+The `Fund` implements its ingenious NAV calculation and share rebalance logic, which would be invoked daily with public access.
 The `Fund` is also responsible for storing most of the underlying asset and collects the protocol fee against the underlying asset daily.
-Although Token M, A, and B are exposed as three independent contracts with ERC20 interfaces, the `Fund` manages all three token balances and total supplies under the hood for smooth conversions.
+Although Token M, A, and B are exposed as three independent contracts with ERC20 interfaces, the `Fund` manages all three token balances and total supplies under the hood for smooth rebalances.

 1. Mint/Burn/Transfer Token M/A/B
 1. Calculate NAVs of Token M/A/B
-1. Trigger new conversion
+1. Trigger new rebalance
 1. Collect protocol fee
-1. Calculate per-account balances/allowances from current conversion number to any more recent conversion number
+1. Calculate per-account balances/allowances from current rebalance version to the latest version

 ## APR Oracle